 3. Take Advantage of Discounts and Lower Premiums

 Many insurance companies offer discounts based on various factors.
-For example, you may qualify for a lower premium if you have a security system installed, bundling your home and auto insurance, or maintaining a good credit score.
+For example, you may qualify for a lower premium if you install a security system, bundle your home and auto insurance, or maintain a good credit score.
 Contact your insurance provider to inquire about available discounts and take advantage of any that apply to you.

-Climate change is having a significant impact on home insurance rates in the United States.
+Climate change is significantly impacting home insurance rates in the United States.
 With approximately 39 million properties being underpriced for the climate risk they face, homeowners are at risk of inadequate coverage.
-States like California, Florida, and Louisiana, which are prone to wildfires, storms, and flooding, are seeing the most substantial increases in premiums.
+States like California, Florida, and Louisiana, prone to wildfires, storms, and flooding, are seeing the most substantial premiums increase.